openvinotoolkit/mediapipe/mediapipe/calculators/openvino/README.md

       plugin_config { key: "PERFORMANCE_HINT" value: "THROUGHPUT" }
       plugin_config { key: "NUM_STREAMS" value: "4" }
       num_infer_requests: 8
+      shape: "(1,224,224,3)"
+      layout: "NHWC:NCHW"
+      mean: "[123.675,116.28,103.53]"
+      scale: "[58.395,57.12,57.375]"
+      color_format: "RGB:BGR"
+      precision: "uint8:fp32"
     }
   }
 }
 ```

+A colon-separated value describes the incoming tensor first and the model-side
+representation second.
+Model preparation happens before compilation using
+OpenVINO's `PrePostProcessor`.
+Unnamed `shape` and `layout` values require a
+single-input model; JSON shape/layout maps support multi-input models, and
+layout maps can also name outputs.
+Mean, scale, color, and precision currently
+apply to single-input models, matching the corresponding OVMS preprocessing
+path.

+`shape: "auto"` and `batch_size: "auto"` compile a ranked dynamic model, so a
+single graph session can accept compatible runtime dimensions supported by the
+selected OpenVINO plugin.
+Unlike OpenVINO Model Server, this calculator does
+not reload the model for each new request shape because the session is created
+before MediaPipe input packets arrive.

 A single process-wide `ov::Core` is used, so the plugin-level model cache
 (`CACHE_DIR`) and device initialisation are shared.